MarshallGarey/slurm-multicluster-dev/README.md

 user, version, and db\_name, following the guidelines in the script.
 Then close this file and run it.
 This will ensure the various scripts and configurations files have the correct username, file paths, and database name.
+Note: This doesn't change the ports.
+You will have to manually change SlurmctldPort, AccountingStoragePort, and the ports for the nodes if these ports are already being used.
+TODO: Make a way to change these ports with init\_conf\_files.sh.

 ## How to build:
 Assuming your Slurm version is "master":